-Your stories should not be focused on you, your brand, product or service but rather about what your audience (target market) want to see.
+Your stories should not be focused on you, your brand, product or service, but rather about what your audience (target market) wants to see.
 The fact you have a commercial offering in this space is enough.

 If your content is about you, it’s an advertisement.
 Advertisements rarely gain virality online.

 Video is often and increasingly consumed on mobile devices by time-poor or distracted individuals.
 Unless you are producing a documentary, mini-series or short film, get to the point.

 Since you already have a detailed content strategy, you know exactly what your audience want to see.
 Give it to them in around three or four minutes.

 Don’t dilute your point with multiple messages.
 Make it clear and concise and serve it in a manner likely to engage; such as with authority, humour, irony or sex appeal.

 Whenever you are creating content – whatever the format – draw upon the rules of journalism, where newsworthy stories must contain at least a couple of the following themes: